divnix/nix-book/src/ch00-00-the-nix-package-manager.md

 This book assumes usage of the nix 3.0 cli.
 Which can be enabled in nix 2.4+ [following these instructions](https://nixos.wiki/wiki/Flakes#Enable_flakes).

-This book is available on the web at https://book.divnix.com/.
+This book is available on the web at [https://book.divnix.com/](https://book.divnix.com/).
+For changes to the book, please see the [https://github.com/divnix/nix-book](https://github.com/divnix/nix-book).